 If a tortoise refuses to eat and has begun sleeping a lot, this can narrow down the causes:

-If your tortoise has consumed food or substrate with worm eggs, they’ll develop into worms that live in the digestive tract.
+If the tortoise has consumed food or substrate with worm eggs, they’ll develop into worms in the digestive tract.
 The most common kinds of worms that infest tortoises are oxyurids and ascarids.

 A tortoise with worms will become weak, lack energy, and sleep a lot because parasites extract nutrients from the tortoise’s food.
 The situation is made worse when the tortoise’s appetite is further reduced.